euzu/m3u-filter/README.md

   - define filter as statements like `filter: (Group ~ "^FR.*") AND NOT(Group ~ ".*XXX.*" OR Group ~ ".*SERIES.*" OR Group ~".*MOVIES.*")`
   - DRY - define templates and use them, don't repeat yourself
   - Send a telegram bot message when something goes wrong
+  - Watch changes in groups and get a message on changes

 ```
   ------------                               |----> playlist_1